david-rockwood/fimpad/README.md

 Careful Bash script writers will often start out like that, instead of `#!/bin/bash`.

 You may have noticed that the FIM tag used in this example is more complicated than the FIM tag used in Example 1.
-FIM tags have optional functions that can be used to control what FIMpad does before, during, and after a FIM tag is executed.
-The two used here are `temp()` and top_p().
-They control the temperature and top P settings (which tend to affect obedience versus creativity) that the LLM server uses during generation.
+FIM tags have optional functions that can be used to control what FIMpad does when a FIM tag is executed.
+The two FIM tag functions used here are `temp()` and `top_p()`.
+They control the Temperature and Top P settings, (which tend to affect obedience versus creativity,) that the LLM server uses during generation.
 In the FIMpad settings window you can set the default Temperature and Top P values, but the `temp()` and `top_p()` functions provide per-execution overrides of the default values.

 Let's take a closer look at this tag.